ndebuhr/cloud-native-workstation/README.md

 helm install . --generate-name
 ```

-Create a DNS entry to point your domain to the Load Balancer created during the Helm installation.
+Create a DNS entry to point your domain to the Load Balancer IP created during the Helm installation.
 To see the installed services, including this Load Balancer, run:
 ```
 kubectl get services
 ```